Mold

 Mold is a common household issue, especially in damp and humid environments.
 It can cause health issues, particularly for those with respiratory problems, allergies, or compromised immune systems.
 Mold prevention and timely remediation are key to maintaining a safe and healthy living space.

-If you see it, or there's a musty smell in your home, you can assume there's mold somewhere.
-The Bridgewater Health Department cannot test for mold and the CDC does not recommend testing.
-There are no "mold standards" set forth by any State or Federal entities (whether it be for airborne concentration(s) and/or mold spores), even after sampling, you would not be able to conclude from the results or compare the results to "safe levels"
+If you see mold, or there is a musty smell in your home, you can assume mold is present somewhere.
+The Bridgewater Health Department cannot test for mold, and the CDC does not recommend routine mold testing.
+There are no state or federal mold standards for airborne concentrations or mold spores, so testing results cannot be compared to a recognized “safe level.”

 Do You Rent Your Home?